Rays vs. Diamondbacks Player Props Betting Odds

 Arozarena Stats

-- Randy Arozarena has nine doubles, a triple, 14 home runs, 43 walks and 54 RBI (80 total hits).
-He's also swiped nine bases.
+- Randy Arozarena has put up 80 hits with nine doubles, a triple, 14 home runs and 44 walks.
+He has driven in 54 runs with nine stolen bases.

 Arozarena Recent Games